-Nassau County Surrogate's Court Judge Edward McCarty ruled Thursday that Leatrice Brewer will be taken from an upstate psychiatric facility to testify about her request next month.
+Nassau County Surrogate's Court Judge Edward McCarty ruled Thursday that Brewer be taken from an upstate psychiatric facility to testify about her request next month.

 The judge has scheduled a Nov.
 6 hearing on the matter.